 In a school such as GAA, the faculty and staff attempt to provide students with many opportunities to develop their particular interests and abilities.
 This association with students who share the same interests allows for camaraderie that fosters an increased sense of purpose and a feeling of belonging outside of the classroom.
 Athletics, school government, class organizations and special interest clubs provide hands-on opportunities for students to learn and participate in leadership skills.

-All clubs and organizations are expected to participate in a service project each year.
-Clubs and organizations also sponsor social events at which students develop acceptable social behavior and manners.
 Student pride and school spirit promote good citizenship that carries over to future community involvement and citizen participation.
 Students are encouraged to participate in a variety of after school activities and advisors attempt to minimize scheduling conflicts.

-EXTRA-CURRICULAR ACTIVITIES
+CO-CURRICULAR ACTIVITIES